ShaoXiangChien/BacktestFlex/README.md

 ### Essentials

 - A sprinkle of Python 3.x magic.
-- A Binance account to unlock the API wonders.
+- Access to financial data sources (e.g., Binance API, Yahoo Finance, etc.)

 ### Setting Up

 1. 🍴 Fork or clone this treasure: `git clone https://github.com/ShaoXiangChien/BacktestFlex.git`
 2. 📦 Dive into the project directory and summon the required packages: `pip install -r requirements.txt`
-3. 🔑 Whisper your Binance API secrets into `test_api.json`.
+3. 🔑 Configure your data source credentials in `config.json`.

 ### Embark on the Adventure